OoriData/Toolio/README.md

 # Project name

 Named after the legend himself.
 Best don't pretend you don't know Coolio, fool!
-Popular rapper from Oakland. ♪*Slide slide, but that's the past, I got something brand new for that a@@.*🎼
+Popular rapper (R.I.P.) from LA.
+You watched *Cookin' with Coolio*, now it's time to Tool up with Toolio! ♪*Slide slide, but that's the past; I got something brand new for that aßß.*🎼